lashifrin/ejabberd-modules/mod_multicast/trunk/README.txt

 Feature requests:
  - Allow to define "multicast.SERVER" on ejabberd.cfg, and SERVER will be replaced with the hostname
- - Provide time and last
+ - Provide version, time and last
  - GUI with FORMS to allow users of non-capable clients to write XEP-33 packets easily

 Could use mod_multicast somehow: